David Blaauw named Kensall D. Wise Collegiate Professor of Electrical Engineering and Computer Science

 David Blaauw has been named the Kensall D. Wise Collegiate Professor of Electrical Engineering and Computer Science in recognition of his outstanding contributions in the areas of research, education, and leadership.

 Blaauw is a creative innovator and world-leader in the design and development of low-power computing.
-His research and collaborations led to the development of world’s smallest computer, called the Michigan Micro Mote (M3).
+His research and collaborations led to the development of the world’s smallest computer, called the Michigan Micro Mote (M3).
 First developed for implantable medical devices, later versions of the M3 opened the door to a host of Internet of Things applications – including air and water quality detection, smart home systems, health monitoring, energy management, infrastructure monitoring, and much more.
 He has worked with researchers wanting to monitor the bottom of the sea, the flight of butterflies, the depth of oil wells, tumors inside the body, and develop a genome sequencing accelerator – and he continues to push the boundaries of what computers can do.